chauhoang99/2025_July_data_merging_test/README.md

 - **Performance decision:**
   - Table indexing: `hotels.id`, `hotels.destination_id`.
   - All attributes from the sources can be stored in a `jsonb` field.
-    **Reason:** We are not querying by attributes in this exercise.
+    **Reason:** We are not querying by attributes in this assignment.
 In real life, if we query on attributes often, we can create columns for them to utilise indexing.
 Same reasoning applies for the `location` field.

 # The Scrapers